utilitywarehouse/kafka-manifests/base/kraft/dual/README.md

 B3PgICDlRNiGaaqnEPSQ6w
 ```

-2. Update broker and controller container cmd by setting CLUSTER_ID to the above generated token.
+2. Update broker and controller container cmd by setting `CLUSTER_ID` to the above generated token.
 3. Apply the resource manifests.

+## Notes

+A Kafka cluster requires each member to have a unique `node.id`.
+By convention, brokers are indexed from `0`, while controllers from `100`.